playfulprogramming/playfulprogramming/content/blog/what-is-ssr-and-ssg/index.md

 In fact, if you're using a framework that supports more than one of these methods ([like NextJS does as-of version 9.3](https://nextjs.org/blog/next-9-3)), knowing which of these utilities to use for which pages can be critical for optimizing your app.

-# A Note Regarding Performance Benchmarks
+# A Note Regarding Performance Benchmarks {#lighthouse}

 I was once tasked with migrating a landing page with an associated blog from CSR to use SSG.
-Once I had done so, however I noticed that my Lighthouse score had gone _down_ despite my page rendering a much more useful initial page significantly faster than it'd taken for my app's spinner to go away.
+Once I had done so, however I noticed that [my Lighthouse score](https://developers.google.com/web/tools/lighthouse) had gone _down_ despite my page rendering a much more useful initial page significantly faster than it'd taken for my app's spinner to go away.

 > "Why did my lighthouse scores go down when using SSG?"